 A good theme should be mobile responsive and SEO friendly.
-If you have been blogging for a while, you might want to upgrade to a premium theme such as Genesis framework.
+If you have been blogging for a while, you might want to upgrade to a premium theme such as the Genesis framework.
 It has been one of the most popular premium WordPress themes of all time.

 3. Format Your Blog Post For Engagement

 People like to skim through content.
 Blog posts are no different.
-Most of the people who click through your post won’t read it top to bottom.
+Most of the people who click through your post won’t read it from top to bottom.

 And if they feel you’re not proficient enough to write about the topic, they’ll leave as fast as they come.

-You want people to stick to your content for long and possibly convert those people into your subscribers.
+You want people to stick to your content for a long and possibly convert those people into your subscribers.